-- $\bullet \, Netlogo$
+- Netlogo

 - Calibration and validation

 - Review of popular ABMs

 - Schelling model, epidemic spreading, predator-prey systems

 - Voter model, sznajd model, kim-markowitz model

-Notes: The course (20 hours duration) is active in the first year.
-It is organized in 10 lectures of approximately 2 hours each.
+Notes: The course is organized in 10 lectures of approximately 2 hours each.
 In general, the lectures will provide basic concepts on a specific topic.
 Students will be then requested to carry on some coding activities aiming at numerically solving simple problems related to the topics dealt with during the lectures.

-13) Long Range correlations in statistical physics (Ref.
+13) Long Range correlations in statistical physics (I year - II sem.)

+The course (20 hours duration) will be held in the period March-July 2025.
+(Ref.
 S. Miccichè - salvatore.micciche@unipa.it)

-Description: The course will provide basic concepts concerning long-range interactions in stochastic processes and Hamiltonian systems, in order to emphasize the importance of these interactions in statistical mechanics and complex systems.
+Description: The course will provide basic concepts concerning long-range interactions in stochastic processes and Hamiltonian systems, in order to emphasize the importance of these interactions in statistical mechanics.